Please read “The Future” first.

-Speaking as the hopeless narcissist that I am, how can I not love myself, if only cloaked in another’s incarnation?
+Speaking as the hopeless narcissist that I am, how can I not love myself if only cloaked in another’s incarnation?

 Assuming we cast aside our clever omnicide toys, this new path of inquiry may boost our energy manipulations to their next order of magnitude and enrich us sustainably.

 As communal creativity tails off over time, social rewards shrink.
 Public expenses skyrocket as newfound benefits wear thin.
 Conservatives demand more and more effort for less return.
 Eventually, citizens starve, sicken to death, revolt, get massacred or simply walk away.
 Cultures go into decline because their leaders adhere more and more strictly to some preferred norm despite the real-world’s demand for sustainable productivity through transformation.
-Such societies collapse when unforeseen environmental disturbances and military disasters force shell-shocked survivors to adapt to unworkable change.
+Such societies collapse when unforeseen environmental disturbances and military disasters force shell-shocked survivors to adapt to change.

 It is interesting to note that the American military are fierce champions of laissez-faire capitalist philosophy, even though their own lives and that of their dependents are strictly centralized, pre-planned and communistic; also that the first seeds of capitalism have taken root in army headquarters of nations historically deprived of it.

 Learner offers its readers – assuming they grow numerous enough – the opportunity to adapt willingly to a peaceful transition.
-We can do it that way now, or wait for weapon routines to overtake us, rip this last opportunity from our grasp and devour us.
+We can do it that way now, or wait for robotic weapon routines to overtake us, rip this last opportunity from our grasp and devour us.

 Although cultural creativity and chaotic aggression seem antithetical, they share a resemblance to the discharge of a battery.
 Its polarized ions interact with their opposites (friend and foe, rich and poor, progressive and conservative, chaosist and pacifist, legitimate and criminal, ignorant and aware) to release energy either as useful current (peace, justice and progress) or as a lethal discharge (war, riot and revolt).
-The pair operate in proportion to the efficiency and usefulness of the social circuit board into which they are plugged.
+The pair operates in proportion to the efficiency and usefulness of the social circuit board into which it is plugged.
 This cultural battery runs down once its depolarizing human ions become too similar; it fails when they share equal parts of abundance and misery, unless some new energetic potential re-infuses it.

 Poverty is a great incubator of genius, but others born into it develop an appetite for crime, repression and militant bigotry.
-On the other hand, those born with a silver spoon in their hand tend to favor chauvinistic mediocrity.
+On the other hand, those born with a silver spoon in hand tend to favor chauvinistic mediocrity.
 Look at the United States, where a more or less well-to-do population suffers recurrent bouts of smug severity, ungrateful exclusion and senescent reaction.
-Passive-agressive conservatism satisfies most rich elites most of the time.
+Passive-aggressive conservatism satisfies most rich elites most of the time.
 Nonetheless, they revert to vigorous wreckage the moment they feel threatened by change.
 They feel compelled to short-circuit their own imagination and that of their cultural inferiors, especially when the need for change becomes obvious.
 Socio-educational advantages and disadvantages tend to muddy these distinctions, but they remain significant in any case.

-In the meantime, the meek may inherit the Earth by accident through their suffering, and the mighty, die by the sword they live by, thanks to their insufferable conceit.
+In the meantime, the meek may inherit the Earth by accident through their suffering; and the mighty, die by the sword they live by, thanks to their insufferable conceit.